 Summary: Here are solutions to fix Mac stuck on a loading bar screen error.
-Also, you'll know how to prevent data loss when Mac becomes slow or freezes on a loading bar screen.
+Also, you'll know how to prevent data loss when Mac becomes slow or freezes on startup screen.

 At first, you may regard such a long boot time as a slow startup.
-But the Mac just got stuck on the loading screen for hours without any change.
-Then, you should not wait but do something.
+But the Mac just got stuck on the loading screen with Apple for hours without any change.
+Then, you should not wait but do the following things.

 First, let's start with the causes.